 We have lawyers who are experienced in handling all types of motorcycle accident claims; from straightforward cases where liability is admitted and the injury is minor, to cases where liability is contested and where the injuries are serious, catastrophic or even fatal.

 What can I claim compensation for?

-Whatever the circumstances of your accident TRUE Solicitors LLP has the expertise in road traffic accident claims and experience to ensure you are fully compensated for your injuries and losses.
+Whatever the circumstances of your accident we have the expertise and experience to ensure you are fully compensated for your injuries and losses.
 This could include:

 - Current and future loss of earnings.